 Sitting and toiling away at your desk all day can be bad for your health and your posture.
 It can lead to back pain, fatigue, and even low productivity.
-Take a stand against these office space side effects with the best standing desk converters.
+Take a stand against these office space side effects by converting your regular desk into a standing desk.

-Standing desk converters sit on top of your desk and, with the squeeze of a lever or flip of a switch, raise your workspace (including your keyboard, monitor, and mouse) to a height from which you can stand and work.
-These devices can help prevent fatigue, increase workflow, and promote better overall health since you won’t necessarily sit (or slouch) for hours.
-They offer total flexibility so that you can work seated at your office desk one minute and set up a standing desk the next.
+Standing desk converters sit on top of your desk and, typically with the squeeze of a lever or the flip of a switch, raise your workspace (including your keyboard, monitor, and mouse) to a height from which you can stand and work.

-- BEST OVERALL: VariDesk Pro Plus 36 Adjustable Desk Converter
+- RUNNER UP: Vari VariDesk Pro Plus 36

-- BEST ELECTRIC: Flexpro Power 40 Inch Electric Standing Desk
+- BEST ELECTRIC: Stand Steady Flexpro Power Electric Standing Desk

 - BEST FLOATING ARM: Mount-It!
 Sit Stand Wall Mount Workstation

-- BEST FOR CORNER DESKS: FlexiSpot Standing Desk Converter M4B
+- BEST FOR CORNER DESKS: FLEXISPOT Height Adjustable Standing Desk Converter

 Types of Standing Desk Converters